 Slipping and sliding again, getting bruised by trees, and thorns, and cutting our knees on rocks along the way.
 Loved it!
 I hadn’t done this before, so most of the times was hanging on to trees or the tour leader Kaustubh for dear life.
 Thankfully, he’s an amazing guide and took us down safely.
 Once we got down to the bottom, the local guide told us that we were the first group to go all the way down to the waterfall, and especially the first group that had women in it.
 He said women usually got scared part way down and opted out.
 But we made it.
 It was the highlight of the trip for us.
 This pic of us under the waterfall taken by Anuradha is good, isn’t it?

 Anyways, it was a great couple of days.
-Met some interesting people and made friends.
+Met some interesting people and made new friends.
 Hoping the next time I see a tiger.
 But just spending time mucking about with nature was more than enough, and it definitely is a must do!

 //*THIS IS NOT A SPONSORED POST BUT IT CONTAINS AFFILIATE LINKS.